GATZ-Game-Hosting/Arma-3-Exile-Combat-Air-Patrol/README.md

 # Combat Air Patrol Challenge
+// Instructions //
-Usage: change settings to your liking in config.sqf and then make the GKATCAP folder into a pbo and drop into
+Change settings to your liking in config.sqf and then make the GKATCAP folder into a pbo and drop into
 @ExileServer\addons folder of your server.

 Then take the CAP_Marker.sqf and place it in your mpmissions\Exile.Altis\Custom folder and add